verdaccio/verdaccio/docs/config.md

 ### Offline Publish

-By default `verdaccio` does not allow to publish when the client is offline, that behavior can be overridden set it in to *true*.
+By default `verdaccio` does not allow to publish when the client is offline, that behavior can be overridden by setting this to *true*.

 ```yaml
 publish: